carlosfuentesp/genai_engineering_db/README.md

 # genai_engineering_db
-Repo that containis all the labs for the GenAI Engineering Databricks course
+Repo that containis samples based on the GenAI Engineering Databricks course